Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Introduction

-Here, by using field data on starling flocks, numerical simulations of self-propelled particles and statistical field theory, we will prove that linear speed confinement entails an intrinsic conflict between scale-free correlations and group's speed control, which is impossible to resolve.
-Such conflict has not been uncovered until now, due to the lack of experimental data on animal groups with a wide-enough size spectrum.
-At its core, the problem is that, to reproduce long-range correlations, linear control requires a weak speed-confining force, so that the animal's speed is very loosely confined around its reference value, $v_0$.
-When this happens, entropic forces push the typical speed of the group to grow unreasonably larger than the reference natural speed, thus completely destroying the agreement between theory and experiments.
-We will show that, to resolve this conflict, quite a different speed control mechanism is needed.
+Scale-free correlation is not at all a mild requirement set on speed control and this is demonstrated by the fact that the most widespread speed control mechanism used in the literature, namely linear control, does not work.
+The simplest way to control speed is indeed through a linear restoring force: whenever the speed $v_i$ of particle $i$ deviates from the natural reference value $v_0$, it gets `pushed back' proportionally to the deviation (Fig.\ref{fig_1}).
+Linear speed control is widely used to study the collective behaviour of the most diverse systems, from migrating cells \cite{schienbein1993langevin}, bird flocks \cite{bialek+al_14, hemelrijk2015scale}, fish schools \cite{Fish_linear}, and pedestrian collectives \cite{Pedestrian_linear_1, Pedestrian_linear_2, Pedestrian_linear_3}, to robots swarms \cite{Drones_linear}, and vehicle crowds \cite{Vehicles_linear}, to name just a few examples; it lies at the center of most current implementations of collective behaviour.
+By using field data on starling flocks, numerical simulations of self-propelled particles and statistical field theory, we show here that linear speed confinement entails an intrinsic conflict between yielding a reasonable group's speed and producing scale-free correlations.
+At its core, the problem is that to reproduce long-range correlations linear control requires a weak speed-confining force, so that the particles' speeds are very loosely confined around their reference natural value, $v_0$; but when this happens, entropic forces push the typical speed of the group to grow significantly larger than $v_0$, not only causing a disagreement between theory and experiments, but more generally giving a severe discrepancy between reference speed and group's speed, which is problematic in any collective system.